Screen time for preschoolers: part of a balanced and healthy lifestyle

 4. Imagine and create

 Creative play like telling stories, dressing up or drawing is good for your child’s creative development.
-It helps him learn how to experiment, think, learn and solve problems.
+It helps your child learn how to experiment, think, learn and solve problems.

 You can get ideas for creative play in these articles: